-Children Who Sexually Abuse Others or Display Sexually Harmful Behaviour behaviours which are 'healthy' and those that are 'problematic' or 'sexually harmful'.
+Children Who Sexually Abuse Others or Display Sexually Harmful Behaviour

+When abuse of a child is alleged to have been carried out by another child, the procedures outlined in Appendix 6 of this policy will be followed.
+It is important in such situations to distinguish between behaviours which are 'healthy' and those that are 'problematic' or 'sexually harmful'.
 Advice and support will be sought in such circumstances from the Education Authority's Designated Officer for Child Protection and where appropriate a referral made to the statutory agencies.
 In all such cases a risk assessment will be undertaken and an individual support and safety plan identified.
 Appropriate services will also be provided for the children involved.
-The above guidance follows DE Circular 2016/05 subject Children Who Display Harmful Sexualized Behaviour.
+The above guidance follows DE Circular 2022/02 Children who Display Harmful Sexual Behaviour.